Kawasaki disease

 - How bad are the symptoms?
 How high has your child's fever been?
 How long did it last?

-- What, if anything, seems to worsen the symptoms?
+- What, if anything, seems to make the symptoms worse?

 - Has your child been around people with infectious diseases?